 And for people complaining the powers wouldnt look good: pic.twitter.com/kXOGjvlsdt— Moe (@NOTSpawnOfVenom) May 24, 2022

 YOU’RE NOT SOUTH ASIAN/MUSLIM/MENA.
 WHY ARE YOU RECAPPING THIS?
 HOW COME ROXANA ISN’T RECAPPING THIS?: Because Roxana no longer writes for Pajiba, and is now writing for Vulture.
 (And if you’re not reading her work over at Vulture?
 Fix that, and fix it now!)
 Because I was asked to recap Ms. Marvel (much to my own surprise), and I said yes.
-Because I’m not Sean O’Connell at CinemaBlend, and I make it a point not to write and publish horsesh-t reviews about the things I watch just because the protagonist(s) don’t look or sound like me.
-(I would link to his infamous review of Turning Red, but after it was rightfully called out by lots of people on social media for being the ignorant horsesh-t that it was, the review was pulled and it got sent to The Phantom Zone in a rocket-powered dildo where it belonged, though Google is your friend if you really want to find it) I’m fully aware that I’m not Pakistani or of South Asian heritage, and what I know about those cultures couldn’t fill a thimble.
+Because I’m not Sean O’Connell at CinemaBlend, and I make it a point not to write and publish horsesh-t reviews about the things I watch just because the characters don’t look or sound like me.
+(I would link to his infamous review of Turning Red, but after it was rightfully called out on social media for being the ignorant horsesh-t that it was, the review was pulled, and it got sent to The Phantom Zone in a rocket-powered dildo where it belonged, though Google is your friend if you really want to find it.)
+I’m fully aware that I’m not Pakistani or of South Asian heritage, and what I know about those cultures couldn’t fill a thimble.
 (The same can probably be said about many a non-Black critic who has reviewed Atlanta, for example, and their lack of familiarity with the many aspects of Black culture that the show touches upon) But that isn’t going to stop me from appreciating what Ms. Marvel has to offer, and from giving it a tough-but-fair shot when writing about it.
 Besides, I really don’t have to try that hard to relate to a teenager in a brown family whose parents are very strict about having said teenager doing the right thing, following family traditions, and focusing on their studies instead of obsessing over all aspects of pop culture that sometimes make little to no sense to them.
 (As I’ve said before, being 14 years old and having to explain to your very religious and very Jamaican family members why you have a poster of Brandon Lee from The Crow on your bedroom wall was not the easiest of tasks.)

 TO SUM IT ALL UP: This was one of the best pilots I’ve seen for any Marvel show so far that has aired on Disney Plus, and much of that is due to Iman Vellani and her performance as Kamala Khan.
 Her love and enthusiasm for Captain Marvel, her inability to fit in with the other kids at school, her friendship with Bruno and how much joy and comfort it brings her whenever they’re together, and her need to be independent and do her own thing instead of being smothered by her parents, Vellani is fantastic at conveying all of this, and makes it very easy to cheer her on as we go along on the ride of seeing her become the superhero that is Ms. Marvel.
 It also helps that this episode, in showing us what it looks like when Kamala’s imagination runs wild, was very reminiscent of Scott Pilgrim vs. The World (which we caught a glimpse of Kamala watching on television as she was lying on her living room couch) in terms of its mood and its visuals, and did the most to deviate from the usual Marvel house style and give viewers something that is a little more unique to look at.